Home Compare NEM vs VIK

 Growth

-Both rank well on growth, but Viking Holdings Ltd still holds a clear edge.
+Both look solid on growth, though Viking Holdings Ltd still holds the stronger peer position.

 Valuation